|Nutrition Facts (per serving)|

 Quinoa is a light, fluffy not-quite grain with a slightly nutty flavor.
-High in protein, quinoa (pronounced "KEEN-wah") is delicious served with chicken or fish, or anywhere else you might serve rice or couscous.
+Quinoa (pronounced "KEEN-wah") is delicious served with chicken or fish, or anywhere else you might serve rice or couscous.

 One last thing: quinoa should be rinsed thoroughly before cooking it, or it could have a bitter flavor.
 Oddly enough, this is also because it's a seed.
 The bitterness is caused by a substance on the outside of the seeds which is thought to be intended as a deterrent against birds.